wizehood/CryptoMaster/README.md

 ### The motivation
 I wanted to learn cool technologies but got left out of ideas for the project.
-Since I'm consider myself an earlyadopter of cryptocurrencies I thought what the hell.
+Since I consider myself an earlyadopter of cryptocurrencies I thought what the hell.
 Let's take good stuff and implement them into something useful.
 So there it is, the comparison site and investment tracker all-in-one.
 Hope the big guys won't sue me.

 Enjoy =)